bharat3012/Google-Cloud-An-Easy-Way-to-an-Amazing-Platform/README.md

 # Google Cloud: An-Easy-Way-to-an-Amazing-Platform
-Best descripted way to use your google cloud account for free free free :)
+Best descripted way to use your google cloud account for free free free :alien:

 ## Why Clouds?